tobiasgiessler/oca-preparation/README.md

 - Any class can implement a finalize method to do cleanup work
 - Method is called when an object is collected by the garbage collector
 - Method is called 0 or 1 time
+- Calling System.gc() suggests that Java might wish to run the garbage collector
+- Java is free to ignore the request

 ## Benefits of Java